-This strategy uses the money flow indicator which signals whether an asset might be oversold or overbought and it uses volume and price rather than the price alone.
+This strategy uses the money flow indicator, which signals whether an asset might be oversold or overbought, and it uses volume and price rather than the price alone.

-Taxes on Day Trading
+Tax Rate on Day Trading

-Despite having thousands of pages of tax law there is no definitive answer as to how a trader should tax his profits derived from day trading and not to mention that its challenging and rewarding nature gives rise to challenging questions about how to tax the profits a day trader makes from day trading.
+Despite having thousands of tax law pages, there is no definitive answer as to how a trader should tax his profits derived from day trading and not to mention that its challenging and rewarding nature gives rise to challenging questions about how to tax the profits a day trader makes from day trading.

 To confirm your tax status as a day trader, you need to write to Her Majesty’s Revenue & Customs (HMRC), to which they will respond confirming your tax status as one of the following:

 - Speculative in nature and similar to gambling activities, which would mean that the profits, if any, made from day trading are not taxable and are free of income tax, business tax, and capital gains tax.

 - If carrying on of self-employed trading activity, in the same way, any individual carrying on business activity is self-employed and “trading”.
 Self-employed individuals are liable to business tax.

 - It is done under the undertakings of a private investor, where gains and losses are dealt with under the capital gains tax regime.

 And although there is no defined set of rules on how your profit as a day trader will be taxed, the way you choose to do the trading makes a huge difference.
 For example, in case you are trading through a limited company, profits up to £30,000 will be taxed at 21%.
 Any money which you draw as salary will need to be subjected to income tax and National Insurance Contributions through a PAYE scheme, considering that you will be an employee or director of the company.
 When it comes to withdrawing your profits, you can do the same in the form of a dividend which is treated as a basic tax rate paid.